SerendipitousTypo/news/README.md

 __This will populate the articles database with the following:__
 - NY Times: US News channel
 - Times of India: World channel
-- Al Jezeera: Al Jezeera America channel
+- Al Jazeera: Al Jazeera America channel
 - BBC: US 2016 Election channel